- If you are interested in how end-of-life issues affect patients and providers,

 - Implement tools and strategies to address ethical issues

 - Path-specific small group discussions facilitate debate, which is vital for ethics education.

 - There is specialized training for students who want to serve on ethics committees and/or include ethics as part of an academic career.

-- Opportunities exist for individualized, independent study, combined with field work with the Center for Bioethics and Social Sciences in Medicine, and a capstone project in the M4 year.
+- Opportunities exist for individualized, independent study, combined with field work with the Center for Bioethics and Social Sciences in Medicine, and a Capstone for Impact project.